Jibble Review 2025: GPS, Face ID & Time Tracking

 • Quick access to timesheets, schedules, and reports

-🧭 UX Tip: The dashboard is customisable, so managers can prioritise the metrics that matter most – like total billable hours or team attendance.
+🧭 UX Tip: The dashboard is customizable, so managers can prioritize the metrics that matter most – like total billable hours or team attendance.

 Mobile App: Fast, Reliable, and Field-Friendly 📱